Inclusive Narratives Practice Group

 He founded and is the director of the Mexico Research Center for Peace, which is currently conducting research about the psychosocial effects of violence in Mexico, the impact of fear, and the role of the mass media in the social construction of perceptions about violence and peace.
 The Center also develops training programs and public policy recommendations.

 Since 2014, Mauricio has been a member of the Halifax International Security Forum.
 He’s been honored with a post at the Citizens Assembly of the National Council to Prevent Discrimination in Mexico.
-Mauricio’s most recent books in Spanish are Syria’s War: Seven Years of Analysis and ISIS: Understanding its War in order to Find Peace.
+Mauricio’s most recent books in Spanish are Syria’s War: Seven Years of Analysis, ISIS: Understanding its War in order to Find Peace and The Russian invasion of Ukraine.
 His most recent book in English, published by Palgrave MacMillan, is Organized Crime, Fear and Peacebuilding in Mexico.